What does business recovery mean

 Renegotiating existing company debt with a Company Rescue

 A Company Voluntary Arrangement assists limited companies experiencing financial difficulties.
-A CVA may:-
+A CVA may therefore:-

 - Write off an unsustainable debt left at the end of the CVA term;

-- additionally, all interest and charges then stop;
+- Consequentially, all interest and charges then stop;

-- Then company creditors cannot seek additional legal action on you concerning any debts incorporated in the agreement.
+- Then company creditors cannot seek additional legal action on you regard any debts incorporated in the agreement.

-Planning to reduce non-essential operational cost may avoid your business, then crashing into insolvency.
-If the cost-saving remain viably sustainable, then the saving may revert to paying off debt.
+Planning to reduce non-essential operational costs may avoid your business, then crashing into insolvency.
+If the cost-saving remains viably sustainable, then the saving may revert to paying off debt.

 Streamlining your business in this way can increase efficiency, and provide a blueprint for future profitability.
 Keeping a close eye on stock levels and ensuring an effective ordering system will also help you generate more cash.

 Suppose your business needs a cash injection to overcome its current financial issues.
-Entering into a Factoring and invoice discounting agreement is fast to set up.
-It uses the amount of money in your sales ledger, enabling cash to be released far quicker, therefore boosting cash flow.
-Cash release upon demand of the user once Invoices approved, up to limits set.
+Entering into a Factoring and invoice discounting agreement is quick to set up.
+It uses the amount of money in your sales ledger, enabling cash to be released far quicker, boosting therefore cash flow.
+Cash release upon request of the user once invoices are approved, up to limits set.

-Eligible companies can release more cash as their business grows, without the need for a high credit rating, or having to complete onerous loan applications.
+Eligible companies can release more cash as their business grows, without a high credit rating, or having to complete onerous loan applications.

 Other funding options: